MeisterLabs/cloudflare-worker-logpush-loki/README.md

 First, get all the available log fields for your zone.
 To do this, get your Zone ID from the Cloudflare Dashboard and generate an API Key.
 Replace `<ZONE_ID>` and `your-token-here` in the following command:

+Note: your Zone ID is not the hash in the url of cloudflare any more, it's in the overview page.

 ```shell
 curl -s "https://api.cloudflare.com/client/v4/zones/<ZONE_ID>/logpush/datasets/http_requests/fields" -H "Authorization: Bearer your-token-here" -H 'Content-Type: application/json' | jq -r '.result|keys[]'|tr '\n' ',' | sed 's/,$/\n/'
 ```